So you've decided to give this Linux thing a try. Which Linux distribution should you choose? Do you want...

 The Bedrock Linux developer believes that Bedrock's unique situation creates a justifiable exemption, but do your own research.

-It should be noted that another Linux-distribution-in-progress, stali from suckless, also makes heavy use of static compilition.
+Another Linux-distribution-in-progress, stali from suckless, also makes heavy use of static compilation.

 The Bedrock Linux developer feels strongly that